-- A. The Project Sponsor will submit to FRA written documentation, including Project plan sheets or sketches showing the Project changes and a brief explanation of why the change is needed. - B. FRA, in consultation with the Project Sponsor, NJHPO, NYSHPO, the Project Consulting Tribes, and Signatories, Concurring Parties, and Consulting Parties will revise the Project APE as needed. - C. The Project Sponsor, on behalf of FRA, and in consultation with NYSHPO, NJHPO, the Project Consulting Tribes, and Signatories, Concurring Parties, and Consulting Parties will carry out additional investigations to identify historic properties that may be affected by the Project and document the results of such investigations in supplemental HARBS/EAs and/or Archaeological Studies, as appropriate. - D. The Project Sponsor will prepare one or more document(s) that make written recommendations to FRA regarding the Project's effects on any newly identified historic properties and measures to avoid, minimize, and/or mitigate effects on these properties. - E. FRA will make a determination regarding the effects of Project changes on historic properties according to the criteria of adverse effects (36 CFR § 800.5), and will provide NJSHPO, NYSHPO, the Project Consulting Tribes, and Signatories, Concurring Parties, and Consulting Parties with its determinations and provide an opportunity for review and comment following the steps described in Stipulation X. - F. If FRA, in consultation with the NJHPO, NYSHPO, the Project Consulting Tribes, and Signatories, Concurring Parties, and Consulting Parties, determines that a historic property will be adversely affected by the Project, then FRA, NJHPO, NYSHPO, the Project Consulting Tribes, and Signatories, Concurring Parties, and Consulting Parties will consult on strategies to avoid, minimize, or mitigate the adverse effect. - G. The Project Sponsor will memorialize the approach and treatment measures to resolve adverse effects in one or more document(s) submitted to FRA, NJHPO, NYSHPO, the Project Consulting Tribes, and Signatories, Concurring Parties, and Consulting Parties, as appropriate, for review and comment following the steps described in Stipulation X. - H. Upon FRA's approval of the approach and treatment measures, the Project Sponsor will ensure that the identified treatment measures are implemented.
+- A. The Project Sponsor, in cooperation and coordination with Amtrak, will submit to FRA written documentation, including Project plan sheets or sketches, showing the Project changes and a brief explanation of why the change(s) is needed. - B. FRA, in consultation with the Project Sponsor, NJHPO, NYSHPO, Consulting Tribes, Signatories, Concurring Parties, and Consulting Parties will revise the Project APE as needed. - C. The Project Sponsor, on behalf of FRA, and in consultation with NYSHPO, NJHPO, Consulting Tribes, Signatories, Concurring Parties, and Consulting Parties

+- will carry out additional investigations to identify historic properties that may be affected by the Project and document the results of such investigations in supplemental HARBS/EAs and/or Archaeological Studies, as appropriate. - D. The Project Sponsor, in cooperation and coordination with Amtrak, will prepare one (1) or more document(s) that make written recommendations to FRA regarding the Project's effects on any newly identified historic properties and measures to avoid, minimize, and/or mitigate effects on these properties. - E. FRA will make a determination regarding the effects of Project changes on historic properties according to the criteria of adverse effects (36 CFR § 800.5), and will provide NJHPO, NYSHPO, Consulting Tribes, Signatories, Concurring Parties, and Consulting Parties with its determinations and provide an opportunity for review and comment in accordance with Stipulation X. - F. If FRA, in consultation with the NJHPO, NYSHPO, Consulting Tribes, Signatories, Concurring Parties, and Consulting Parties, determines that a historic property will be adversely affected by the Project, then FRA, NJHPO, NYSHPO, Consulting Tribes, and Signatories, Concurring Parties, and Consulting Parties will consult on strategies to avoid, minimize, or mitigate the adverse effect. - G. The Project Sponsor, in cooperation and coordination with Amtrak, will memorialize the approach and treatment measures to resolve adverse effects in one (1) or more document(s) submitted to FRA, NJHPO, NYSHPO, Consulting Tribes, Signatories, Concurring Parties, and Consulting Parties, as appropriate, for review and comment in accordance with Stipulation X. - H. Upon FRA's approval of the approach and treatment measures, the Project Sponsor will ensure that the identified treatment measures are implemented.